Simultanagnosia: Slowed visual attention

 Other studies have proposed that simultanagnosia results from slowed attentional processing.
-According to this view, attention is seen as filter through which one percept at time passes, and the speed with which an individual's attention can filter percepts is much slower for a patient with simultanagnosia than a person without the disorder.
+According to this view, attention is seen as filter through which one percept at a time passes, and the speed with which an individual's attention can filter percepts is much slower for a patient with simultanagnosia than a person without the disorder.
 People without simultanagnosia are able to perceive numerous objects at once because they can shift their attention rapidly enough between stimuli so that percepts are integrated before they decay from short-term memory.
 However, those with simultanagnosia are incapable of shifting their attention quickly enough from one object to another, and thus, they only perceive one object at a time.

 In one study patients were required to read one word and then read a second word that followed the first in rapid succession.
 While individuals could identify the first word relatively quickly, they had significantly greater difficulty identifying the second word.
 Furthermore, if the second word was shown after a long delay following the first word, identification of the second word was easier.
 These results indicate that patients with simultanagnosia have difficulty processing objects presented in rapid succession, and the patient is unable to shift his attention rapidly enough between successive stimuli since a certain amount of time is required for the patient to shift his attention from the first word in order to be able to identify the second word.